How to Create and Grade SKU in eCommerce Stores

 – It will shorten the time it takes to create a new product.

-– The system will also be able to pre-empt trends that may occur in the future e.g. fashion items or seasonal items etc.
+– The system will also be able to pre-empt future trends, e.g., fashion items or seasonal items.

-– In addition, by creating wholesale relationships with key suppliers you’ll have access to more detailed information about your inventory levels at any given point in time .
+– In addition, by creating wholesale relationships with critical suppliers, you’ll have access to more detailed information about your inventory levels at any time.

-– You’ll have absolute visibility on how much stock you should be holding and whether a full, partial or no re-order is necessary at all.
+– You’ll have absolute visibility on how much stock you should hold and whether a full, partial, or no reordering is necessary.